mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 memory.

 ### Register/Variable Blocks

+Register blocks correspond to variables in the IEC 61131-3 programming language.Variables keep their values somewhere to be used in the program.
+The definition of the variable differs according to the data entered or the program will bring.

 (T/M) Word Register: Word Register Block is used as a 16 bit unsigned integer type value holder.
 It is used as variable in PLC projects.